 Schemes are derived from corporate rather than insolvency legislation and are not classified as insolvency procedures.
 They are available to solvent and insolvent companies alike, and, unlike various forms of insolvency procedure (for example, administration), there is no baseline threshold of financial distress before a scheme can be used.
 This means that a restructuring can be progressed before the company has reached a point of no return in terms of its financial difficulties.
-Schemes also permit existing management to remain in control of the company (unlike formal insolvency procedures which involve the appointment of an insolvency office holder, who then takes control of the company).
+Schemes also permit existing management to remain in control of the company (unlike formal insolvency procedures which involve the appointment of an insolvency Junior creditors below the line at which value breaks are unable to vote on the scheme provided that their legal rights are not varied under it.
+The claims of the junior creditors remain against the schemed company, now a company with little or no value.
+The junior creditors will nevertheless have standing to challenge the fairness of the scheme at the sanction stage.

+office holder, who then takes control of the company).
 In some cases a chief restructuring officer (CRO) is appointed to oversee the restructuring negotiations.